student-nirmal/Nirmal-repository/README.md

 # Nirmal-repository
-This is my first repository
+This is my first Git-repository author - nirmal kumar